Kentucky Sales Tax Filing Update July 2019

 I've never registered for a KY license.
 Do I need to register for a sales tax license in this state now?

-If seller meets definition for engaged in business, then state registration is required.
+If a seller meets the definition of engaged in business, then state registration is required.

 I have already registered for a license in Kentucky and all of my sales are Marketplace-only sales.
 Should I cancel my existing registration?